MARKETER’S GUIDE TO

 It was inevitable.
 The robots have been coming for us since Arnold first showed up in his leather jacket.
 Thankfully, we’ve been able to work peacefully alongside them in the advertising industry with an automated digital media buying process called programmatic.
-With programmatic advertising, marketers use machines and software to buy, sell and place ads.
+With programmatic advertising, marketers use machines and software to buy, sell and place digital media ads.
 It may not be as exciting as the T-1000, but it has revolutionized the way we buy media.

 What Is Programmatic Advertising?

-Programmatic advertising refers to the automated buying of media.
+Programmatic advertising refers to the automated buying of digital media.
 Software is used to help facilitate and complete the transaction between buyer and seller.
 Before programmatic, media buyers negotiated ad inventory over the phone, through email or in person (terrifying, I know).
 The buyer and seller would determine rates, schedules, and more.

 With programmatic media buying, data insights and algorithms automate the entire process.
 They’re designed to serve ads to the right user at the right time for the right price.